btoll/benjamintoll.com/content/post/ints_as_bit_vectors.md

 Essentially, it's a really handy way to store multiple values rather than a slew of variables.
 For example, it's much easier to check for the existence of a bit then to have a multi-block `if` or `switch` statement.

 I do something similar in one of my static code analysis tools, [rupert-fp] - (see the [visitor.js] script).

+## Summary

+Sadly, there's a fatal flaw in the example code above that doesn't allow for using a bit vector to check if a word is a palindrome.
+Can you spot it?

 [bit vector]: https://en.wikipedia.org/wiki/Bit_array
 [bit field]: https://en.wikipedia.org/wiki/Bit_field